Improving roundabout safety in Silverdale

 Road and Colin Chester Drive, and also at Wainui Road, Watkinson Road and Ridgedale Road in Silverdale.

-Cars parked on corners and on both sides of the road are narrowing the road lane to one way presenting a danger to drivers and other road users.
+Cars parked on corners and on both sides of the road are narrowing the road lane to one way presenting a danger to drivers, cyclists and other road users.
 It makes it difficult for drivers to see oncoming cars, cyclists and people crossing the road.
-In Addition, Colin Chester Drive is a road designed to serve heavy vehicles as it is in an industrial zone and current on road parking is affecting access and visibility near the roundabout.
+In addition, Colin Chester Drive is a road designed to serve heavy vehicles as it is in an industrial zone and current on-road parking is affecting access and visibility near the roundabout.

 No stopping at all times (broken yellow lines) will be painted on the entrances and exits of these roundabouts